MICHIGAN CHARITABLE REMAINDER TRUST

 Mary’s personal assets are gone forever.
 This case presents a very strong lesson: Do not share your own personal funds with your spouse, because you may end up losing those, as if in a robbery, except one would know who the “thieves” are.

 The Bank finally drafted a Trust Reformation.
 Questions were raised regarding the validity of the restatement of the Trust signed by her husband while in Intensive Care.
-The trust was set-up in such a way, that the Maritalfg deduction was not taken fully advantage off, resulting in a huge tax burden to the estate and fewer funds for the remainder men.
+The trust was set-up in such a way, that the Marital deduction was not taken fully advantage off, resulting in a huge tax burden to the estate and fewer funds for the remainder men.
 Who would be at fault?
 It appears that the spouse’s attorney is at fault, and must resign as a Trustee.

 A Trust Reformation is more complicated than one would think.
 All the beneficiaries, including the charities (remainder men), the Trustee's, the Attorney General, the IRS and the Probate Court have to agree on every detail.